Continuity bounds for quantum entropies arising from a fundamental entropic inequality: Introduction

 There are other entropic quantities corresponding to bipartite systems, e.g.~the conditional entropy and the mutual information.
 The quantum (Umegaki) relative entropy and the Kullback-Leibler divergences act as parent quantities for all these entropies in the quantum and classical setting, respectively.
 Studying mathematical properties of all these quantities (which are also often referred to as {\em{information measures}}) has been the focus of much research.
 An important property of these quantities, which is of relevance in the study of various information-processing tasks, is that of {\em{continuity}}.
 For any such entropic quantity denoted by $f$, this property pertains to the following question: {\em{Given two quantum states, $\rho_1$ and $\rho_2$, that are close to each other with respect to a chosen distance measure, say $t$ (e.g.~the trace distance), how close is $f(\rho_1)$ to $f(\rho_2)$?}} In other words, it amounts to finding estimates of

-A well-known continuity bound for the von Neumann entropy, $S(\rho) := - \Tr(\rho \log \rho)$, of a quantum state $\rho$, with respect to the trace distance, is referred to as the Audenaert-Fannes (AF) inequality~\eqref{AF} \cite{Fannes.1973,Petz.2008,Audenaert.2007}: For two quantum states $\rho_1, \rho_2$ (i.e.~positive semi-definite operators of unit trace) on a finite-dimensional Hilbert space, $\cH$, with dimension $d$ that are $\eps$ close in trace distance, i.e.~$\frac{1}{2}||\rho_1 - \rho_2||_1 = \eps$, for some $\eps \in (0, 1)$.
+A well-known continuity bound for the von Neumann entropy, $S(\rho) := - \Tr(\rho \log \rho)$, of a quantum state $\rho$, with respect to the trace distance, is referred to as the Audenaert-Fannes (AF) inequality~\eqref{AF} \cite{Fannes.1973,Petz.2008,Audenaert.2007}: For two quantum states $\rho_1, \rho_2$ (i.e.~positive semi-definite operators of unit trace) on a finite-dimensional Hilbert space, $\cH$, with dimension $d$ that are $\eps$ close in trace distance, i.e.~$\frac{1}{2}||\rho_1 - \rho_2||_1 = \eps$, for some $\eps \in [0, 1]$, it holds that

 Similarly, this question was also studied for the conditional entropy, which is given by $S(A|B)_\rho = S(\rho_{AB}) - S(\rho_B)$ for a bipartite state $\rho_{AB}$, with $\rho_B$ being the marginal on the system $B$.
-Alicki and Fannes derived the first continuity bounds for this quantity in \cite{Alicki.2004}, with a later improvement by Winter in \cite{Winter.2016}.
+Alicki and Fannes derived the first continuity bounds for this quantity in \cite{Alicki.2004}, with a later improvement by Winter in \cite{Winter.2016}, strengthening it to

+where $h$ denotes the binary entropy.
 The importance of these results resides not only in their numerous applications but in the generality of the method employed to derive them, which is universal for multiple entropic quantities.
-This method was coined \textit{AFW method} by Shirokov in \cite{Shirokov.2020, Shirokov.2022} after the original authors, and subsequently named \textit{ALAFF method} in \cite{Bluhm.2023.1, Bluhm.2023.3} due to the main property exploited in it.
+This method was coined \textit{AFW method} by Shirokov in \cite{Shirokov.2020, Shirokov.2022} after the original authors, and subsequently named \textit{ALAFF method} (for \enquote{Almost Locally AFFine}) in \cite{Bluhm.2023.1, Bluhm.2023.3} due to the main property exploited in it.
 In the past few years, it has been multiply used not only to derive better continuity bounds for quantities derived from the Umegaki relative entropy in finite \cite{Synak.2006,Gour.2021,Rastegin.2011,Reeb.2015} and infinite dimensions \cite{Shirokov.2019,Shirokov.2018,Shirokov.2022.2}, but also for other quantities such as Rényi divergences \cite{Mosonyi.2011,Bluhm.2023.2}, the Belavkin-Staszewski relative entropy \cite{Bluhm.2023.1}, the fidelity \cite{Gilyen.2022}, and more.

-Another approach to continuity bounds that has attracted much attention in the past few years is based on \textit{majorization theory}.
-It has been successfully explored in multiple contexts, such as von Neumann entropies, both in finite \cite{Hanson.2018} and infinite dimensions \cite{Becker.2023}, Tsallis and Rényi entropies \cite{Hanson.2018, Rastegin.2011.2, Chen.2017, Datta.2022}, and more generally for the family of $(h,\phi)-$entropies \cite{Hanson.2022}, among others.
-It can easily be modified to provide continuity bounds for entropies in terms of other choices of distances, such as the operator-norm distance~\cite{Jabbour.2023}.
-A thorough overview of this technique can be found in \cite{Hanson.2020} and references therein.
-This is the approach considered in the current manuscript.